gzzyyxh/Quafu/docs/index.md

 ## Introduction

-Quafu is a small soc which has a certain number of peripherals mounted on the [wishbone bus](https://opencores.org/projects/wb_conmax), and its core is a 32-bit pipeline and sequential processor written in verilog(for running [RVOS](https://github.com/plctlab/riscv-operating-system-mooc)).
+[Quafu](https://github.com/gzzyyxh/Quafu) is a small SoC which has a certain number of peripherals mounted on the [wishbone bus](https://opencores.org/projects/wb_conmax), and its core is a 32-bit pipeline and sequential processor written in verilog(for running [RVOS](https://github.com/plctlab/riscv-operating-system-mooc)).

 ### Overview